Paramount and Skydance merge, signaling end of a family reign in Hollywood and the rise of new power

 Skydance, based in Santa Monica, California, has helped produce some major Paramount hits in recent years, including Tom Cruise films like “Top Gun: Maverick” and installments of the “Mission Impossible” series.

 Skydance was founded in 2010 by David Ellison and it quickly formed a production partnership with Paramount that same year.
-Ellison, if the deal is approved by U.S. regulators, will become chairman and chief executive officer of what’s being called New Paramount.
+If the deal is approved, Ellison will become chairman and chief executive officer of what’s being called New Paramount.

+Ellison outlined the vision for New Paramount on a conference call about the transaction Monday.
+In addition to doubling down on core competencies, notably with a “creative first” approach, he stressed that the company needs to transition into a “tech hybrid” to stay competitive in today's evolving media landscape.

+“You’ve watched some incredibly powerful technology companies move into the ... media space and do so very successfully,” Ellison said.
+He added that it was “essential” for New Paramount to chart a similar course going forward.

-Leadership at Paramount has been volatile this year after its CEO Bob Bakish, following a number of disputes with Redstone, was replaced with an “office of the C.E.O,” run by three executives.
+Leadership at Paramount was also volatile earlier this year after its CEO Bob Bakish, following a number of disputes with Redstone, was replaced with an "office of the C.E.O," run by three executives.
 Four company directors were also replaced.

-Paramount, however, has struggled to find its footing for years and its cable business has been hemorrhaging.
-To capture today's growing streaming audience, the company launched Paramount+ back in 2021, but losses and debts have continue to grow.
+Paramount is one of Hollywood’s oldest studios, dating back its founding in 1914 as a distributor.
+Throughout its rich history, Paramount has had a hand in releasing films — from “Sunset Boulevard" and “The Godfather," to “Raiders of the Lost Ark” and “Titanic.”

+The studio also distributed several early Marvel Cinematic Universe films, including “Iron Man" and "Thor,” before the Disney acquisition.
+In addition to “Mission: Impossible” and “Top Gun,” Paramount’s current franchises include “Transformers,” “Star Trek” and “Jackass.”

 Sumner Redstone used National Amusements, his family's movie theater chain, to build a vast media empire that included CBS and Viacom, which have merged and separated a number of times over the years.
 Most recently, the companies re-joined forces in 2019, undoing the split consummated in 2006.
 The company, ViacomCBS, changed its name to Paramount Global in 2022.